In Chapter 3, I developed a holistic model of living heritage, based on a dialogical paradigm of heritage.

 - interested in the social context from which the data emerge and it focuses on a few individuals, rather than a big number of participants.

 Because people are central in living heritage, qualitative research is appropriate because it is, as Marshall and Rossman (2010, p.
 2) posit, ‘pragmatic, interpretive, and grounded in the lived experiences of people’.

 Sensitising Conceptual Framework

-In this research, although I followed a sensitising conceptual framework, which was deductive in the sense that it guided my gaze, the analysis (in particular the way I decided to structure and present the data through timeframes of transition) was inductive as it was guided by the data as they emerged, primarily from the video analysis (see footnote one at the bottom).
+In this research, although I followed a sensitizing conceptual framework, which was deductive in the sense that it guided my gaze, the analysis (in particular the way I decided to structure and present the data through timeframes of transition) was inductive as it was guided by the data as they emerged, primarily from the video analysis (see footnote one at the bottom).

 According to Sparkes and Smith (2014), qualitative methodology is based on a relativist ontology; subjectivist, transactional and constructionist epistemology and has a hermeneutical and dialectic approach.